HacktivistsAI/Disease_Predictor/README.md

 This is a Flask web app that predicts whether a patient has a disease or not based on their symptoms.
 The machine learning model used for this project is Random Forest Classifier.

 ## Built With
-Flask - The web framework used
+Flask - The web framework used <br />
-Firebase - Used for deployment
+Firebase - Used for deployment <br />
-Random Forest Classifier - Machine Learning Model used for prediction
+Random Forest Classifier - Machine Learning Model used for prediction <br />

 ## Features
 - Predicts the likelihood of having a specific disease based on symptoms and medical history